samirergaibi/commute-extension/README.md

 ## Description

-A chrome extension for quickly looking up the next next departures between two stations in Sweden.
+A chrome extension for quickly looking up the next departures between two stations in Sweden.

 ## Where to install